 - Agriculture

 - Forestry

 - Landscaping

 - Mining

-- · Other excavation or construction activities
+- Other excavation or construction activities

 - Pipe works and telecommunications works

 - Road construction and road works.

-Further information can be found in this policy under section 5 and in the Naturally-occurring asbestos fact sheet published by SafeWork NSW, which provides a photograph of naturally occurring asbestos.
+Further information can be found in this policy under section 5 and in the Naturally-occurring asbestos fact sheet (catalogue no. WC03728) published by SafeWork NSW, which provides a photograph of naturally occurring asbestos.
+The SafeWork NSW website provides further information on naturally occurring asbestos and supporting documents on what people can do to avoid contact with naturally occurring asbestos.